sharadregoti/tyk-docs/tyk-docs/content/shared/pump-config.md

 EV: <b>TYK_PMP_PUMPS_HYBRID_META_RPCKEY</b><br />
 Type: `string`<br />

-Your organisation ID to connect to the MDCB installation.
+Your organization ID to connect to the MDCB installation.

 ### pumps.hybrid.meta.APIKey
 EV: <b>TYK_PMP_PUMPS_HYBRID_META_APIKEY</b><br />
 Type: `string`<br />

-This the API key of a user used to authenticate and authorise the Hybrid Pump access through MDCB.
+This the API key of a user used to authenticate and authorize the Hybrid Pump access through MDCB.
 The user should be a standard Dashboard user with minimal privileges so as to reduce any risk if the user is compromised.

 ### pumps.hybrid.meta.CallTimeout